 Wildlife plays a vital role in maintaining the balance of our ecosystem.
-It serves various purposes ranging from protecting our biological diversities to maintaining our cultural ethos.
-Wildlife is indispensable for striking a crucial balance that enables us to live and grow.
-However, with growing modernization and globalization, we are facing a climate crisis and our wildlife in India is decreasing day by day.
+It serves various purposes, from protecting our biological diversities to preserving our cultural ethos.
+Wildlife is indispensable for striking a balance that enables us to live and grow.
+However, with increasing modernization and globalization, we face a climate crisis and our wildlife in India is decreasing daily.
 Now, we are learning about wildlife conservation in India and the Importance of Wildlife Conservation.
-The government has done the wildlife conservation efforts in India.
+The government has done wildlife conservation efforts in India.
 In this article, we will explore the meaning of wildlife conservation, the importance of wildlife conservation and the projects initiated by the government.

 What is wildlife?